 Think Like a Real Engineer!

-From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
+From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

-Our Engineering courses in the Indianapolis region feature:
+Our Engineering programs in the Indianapolis region include: